Courtney Albert, LMHC, M.Ed., MA

+Courtney has been nominated and will be awarded the National Crime Victims Award in Dutchess County NY on April 12, 2018.
 Courtney completed her Bachelor of Arts in Psychology, with honors, from the University of Rochester, her Masters of Education in Counseling Psychology from Temple University and her Masters of Arts in Industrial/Organizational Psychology from the University of New Haven.
-She also completed an intensive course in Somatic Trauma Therapy in 2011-2012.
+She completed an intensive course in Somatic Trauma Therapy in 2012 and 44 hours of curriculum of study on Transforming Trauma with EMDR in 2017.

 DEBORAH P. VOLK